Anonymous1212144/update2.1/README.md

 - Bane of arthropods now gives arthropods every bad status effect so you can maximize their suffering
 - *Blocks can be placed and broken much faster in Creative mode when the player is moving
 - Books textures now flip on even-numbered pages
-- Camera tilts during death to match player avatar
+- Camera tilts during death to match player's avatar
 - *Camera tilt with the player when using Elytra or Riptide Trident
 - *Chunk loading now uses fog to make it look smoother
 - Feather falling now decreases the ease of trampling crop for each level